heptarch/heptarch.github.io/qml.md

   bound</a>.
 There is similar quadratic speedup for <a href="https://arxiv.org/abs/quant-ph/0412078">quantum metrology</a>, which by Heisenberg's principle is also optimal.
-These two are probably the same.
+These two are probably the same; search is a discretized form of metrology.
   </p>
   </details></li>
   <li><details>